ip-tools/uspto-opendata-python/README.rst

 *****
 About
 *****
-``uspto-opendata-python`` is a client library for accessing the USPTO Open Data APIs, written in Python.
+``uspto-opendata-python`` is a client library for accessing the USPTO Open Data APIs,  It is written in Python.

 Currently, it implements API wrappers for the